idedis/Genome-Divergence/README.txt

    you plot only RY histograms (figure screen_capture02.png)

-11.
-12. (reproduce figures 1 and 2 of "Genome Divergence Based on Entropic Segmentation of DNA" , Bernaola-Galván et al.) run:
+11.In directory histos you have (previously computed) all the histograms used in the paper "Genome Divergence Based on Entropic Segmentation of DNA" , Bernaola-Galván et al.).
+To reproduce figure 1 of this paper, type:
+$ python fig_example.py 95 50 Homo_sapiens Xenopus_tropicalis Alligator_mississippiensis Gallus_gallus Danio_rerio  Drosophila_melanogaster Asterias_rubens Oryza_sativa Saccharomyces_cerevisiae

 $ python